AnonGuy/structure/docs/README.md

 ### Decomposing the Problem

 ![image](https://github.com/AnonGuy/Structure/blob/master/docs/images/StructureDecomposition.png?raw=true)
-Using procedural thinking, I have broken down my solution into five main problems:
+Using procedural thinking, I have broken down my solution into six main problems:
 * **Web Scraper**
    * The Web Scraper will be the system that communicates with MyLoreto.
 It will utilize the `requests` library to authenticate a MyLoreto session, and scrape the relevant HTML elements such as timetabled lessons, markbook grades